oisin/trellobo/README.md

 At some point in Trellobot's life, it will gain the capability to add cards to lists on a Trello board.
 That needs a little more development, with addition of Oauth capability to the Trellobot server.

-Trellobot understands the commands *help* and *sync*.
+Trellobot understands the commands *help*, *lists* and *sync*.
 Anything else it interprets as the name of a list on the target board that has been configured.
-If you send a private message containing *quit*, then Trellobot will disconnect from the server (and exit).
+If you send a private message containing *quit*, accompanied by a passphrase, then Trellobot will disconnect from the server (and exit).
 Depending on how you have it deployed, it may very well respawn at that point, for example if you run it as a [Heroku](http://www.heroku.com) dyno.

 ## Environment Vars
 Trellobot needs the following in the ENV to operate: